Welcome

 Water is woven through all parts of life – spirituality, culture, family, kinship, health, healing and more.

-The Department of Regional Development, Manufacturing and Water has embarked on a three-year journey to hear First Nations peoples' stories, views and aspirations about water.
+The Department of Local Government, Water and Volunteers has embarked on a journey to hear First Nations peoples' stories, views and aspirations about water.

 We are taking time to listen and learn about their connections to Country and what water means to mob.
 We want to hear a diversity of voices.
 We recognise that every community will have different views and perspectives.